Safe Reinforcement Learning using Action Projection: Safeguard the Policy or the Environment?: Preliminaries

 \section{Preliminaries}

-Policy-based \ac{rl} algorithms have proven successful in safety-critical tasks if augmented with safety measures \citep{krasowski2023provably}.
+Policy-based \ac{rl} algorithms augmented with safety measures have proven successful in safety-critical tasks \citep{krasowski2023provably}.
 Therefore, we provide an overview of the basic concepts of these algorithms before detailing how to differentiate between \ac{serl} and \ac{sprl} for projection-based safeguarding in section~\ref{sec:main}.